 Zelmer (2013) suggests determining the appropriate sample size by examining the overlap between 2 or more sets of CIs.
 In descriptive-comparative research, a valuable approach can be to identify the appropriate sample size capable of distinguishing, with 95% confidence, the given prevalence between the compared samples.
 In other words, the CIs should not overlap for estimated prevalences at a fixed sample size.
 For example, Wilson score intervals distinguish a prevalence of 50% (CI 31%-69%) from a prevalence of 10% (CI 2.9%-30%) at a sample size of 22, differentiate a prevalence of 50% (CI 40.1%-59.9%) from a prevalence of 30% (CI 21.7%-39.8%) at a sample size of 95 (Fig. 5).
+Although using equal sample sizes for compared groups is generally preferable due to the exponential increase in the precision of parameter estimates gained with initial samples, the same strategy can still be employed to compare samples of different sizes when necessary.
 However, researchers should consider the fact that small samples (<15 elements) have high uncertainty and lead to potential overestimations or underestimation of true prevalence (Jiménez-Valverde et al., 2009; Jovani and Tella, 2006).
 When dealing with smaller samples, it is important to use the minimum sample size criteria outlined in the previous section.

 3.3 Worked-out examples